WHAT OUR GUESTS ARE SAYING

 We WILL stay again.
 My folks got the room next door and were equally impressed.

 We stayed at Hadsten House one night on our way between Santa Barbara and San Simeon.
 We booked the rate that included dinner.
-The afternoon wine/cheese reception was absolutely charming, and the staff was friendly and accomodating, even providing cups to take out to the pool/jacuzzi area.
+The staff was friendly and accommodating.

 Don't let the motor lodge look fool you, it was a great place to stay and the staff was very friendly!
 We will be back.
 The property is within walking distance of all of the downtown shops and restaurants.